 Like most other skills on this list, improved patience is helpful not just for project management, but also in life in general.
 Reminding yourself that an event is not the end of the world, taking 10 seconds to respond to something rather than going with your emotions, or even attending regular meditation or mindfulness sessions can all greatly help you improve your patience and control your reactive impulses.

-Something to know before starting any plan (not just in a project management sense, but a broader life sense) is that an infinite number of things can go wrong.
+Something to know before starting any plan (not just in a project management sense, but in a broader life sense) is that an infinite number of things can go wrong.
 Having the fortitude and mental strength to recover and react to problems is key.
 It's no secret that New Year's resolutions don't really work, with around 90% of people saying that they expect to drop their resolutions within 3 months of creation.

 When a new project or goal is dropped into our lives, the following few days are very exciting.
 Unless it's something we already know we're going to dread, we typically put our all into doing everything we can.
 However, as the days go on, people can tend to lose a bit of the fire in their bellies.
 Maybe they get distracted, maybe they get disheartened by a mishap or mistake, or maybe they just get bored.
 In any case, it's easy for the passion to slip a bit as time passes.

 The ability to look at the road ahead of any given project and persist despite any setbacks or problems is a crucial one.
-Encouraging this quality in your team by displaying it yourself could mean the difference between a half-hearted project turned in weeks after the deadline and a glowing paragon if what your organization is capable of.
+Encouraging this quality in your team by displaying it yourself could mean the difference between a half-hearted project turned in weeks after the deadline and a glowing paragon of what your organization is capable of.

 Leadership is a rather nebulous quality.
 In a way, it's all of the prior skills mixed together, with an extra something on top.
 A leader is like the orchestrator of a choir.
-While each musician has his or her skillset, the orchestrator assigns the instruments and voices according to the composer's intentions.
+While each musician has his or her skill set, the orchestrator assigns the instruments and voices according to the composer's intentions.

 If you're managing a team, good leadership can be the line between a happy and healthy work pipeline and a crumbling, disjointed project destined for failure.
 In fact, 8 out of 10 employees quit if they don't receive the appreciative leadership they think they deserve.